classroomtechtools/dottie/docs/README.md

 dottie.augment(Object, Array);
 ```

 That will let you use `{}.dottie.<method>` alternative syntax.
-Note that parameters are used differently too:
+Note that parameters are not positional:

 ```js
 const obj = {}.dottie.set({path: 'path.to.value', value: 100});